 Remote working is a trend that’s showing no signs of slowing down, especially given the current circumstances as thousands of employees globally are now working from home in some capacity.
 Even outside of current events, research shows the number of remote working jobs on offer has more than doubled in the past four years.
 This indicates that businesses are even taking steps to meet employees’ remote working expectations, in particular, those of the younger generation of employees.
 These workers expect to access work much in the same way as they access social media – anywhere and anytime.
 Considering that millennials are predicted to make up 50 percent of the global workforce by 2020, it’s clear that businesses across all sectors need to make strides in supporting remote and flexible working, even outside times of crisis.

-However, when facilitating this anywhere, anytime model, it is vital that businesses don’t overlook security.
+However, when facilitating this anywhere, anytime model (opens in new tab), it is vital that businesses don’t overlook security.
 As cloud has become the de facto IT set-up for organisations, the traditional IT perimeter of the past has disappeared.
-Now, from Microsoft Teams, to Trello, to Evernote, companies are spoilt for choice when it comes to cloud-based tools to support remote workers.
+Now, from Microsoft Teams (opens in new tab), to Trello (opens in new tab), to Evernote (opens in new tab), companies are spoilt for choice when it comes to cloud-based tools to support remote workers.
 Further, cloud services such as video conferencing, instant messaging, and apps allow workers to collaboratively edit documents and keep remote colleagues working together closely and productively, but security must also be factored in.
 Outside the four walls of the office, remote workers are far more vulnerable to cyberthreats.
 As the current global situation requires more employees to work from home, what better time for organisations to consider how they can secure their remote workers?

 - Here's our list of the best antivirus services (opens in new tab) on the market